-• R CMD check performs some checks for non-portable compiler/linker flags in src/Makevars.
+R CMD check performs some checks for non-portable compiler/linker flags in src/Makevars.
 However, it cannot check the meaning of such flags, and some are commonly accepted but with compiler-specific meanings.
 There are other non-portable flags which are not checked, nor are src/Makefile files and makefiles in sub-directories.
 As a comment in the code says although -pthread is pretty close to portable.
 (Option -U is portable but little use on the command line as it will only cancel built-in defines (not portable) and those defined earlier on the command line (R does not use any).)

-It is hard to think of anything apart from $\neg I$ and $\neg D$ that is safe for general use . . .
+It is hard to think of anything apart from -I and -D that is safe for general use . . .

-Thw GBU option -pipe used to be widely accepted by C/C++/Fortran compilers, but has been removed in flang-new 18.
+The GNU option -pipe used to be widely accepted by C/C++/Fortran compilers, but was removed in flang-new 18.
 In any case, it should not be used in distributed code as it may lead to excessive memory use.